dotnet/csharpstandard/standard/statements.md

 > }
 > ```
 >
-- The switch expression is evaluated and converted to the governing type.
->
 > the `Console.WriteLine` invocation is considered reachable, even though, in reality, it will never be executed. *end note*

 The *block* of a function member or an anonymous function is always considered reachable.
 By successively evaluating the reachability rules of each statement in a block, the reachability of any given statement can be determined.